msimet/Stile/doc/systest_basics.rst

 Basic statistical quantities
 ----------------------------

-The :class:`StatSysTest` systematics tests are designed to measure basic statistical quantities on a vector of data or on a field from a data array.
+The :class:`StatSysTest <stile.sys_tests.StatSysTest>` systematics tests are designed to measure basic statistical quantities on a vector of data or on a field from a data array.
 To operate on a data vector:

 >>> stat_sys_test_vector = stile.StatSysTest()